 After college, I got a job cold-calling for an anti-hunger organization.
 I logged the calls on a legal pad that I filled with comments like, “Talked about his brother.
 Had an accent.” and “Works at a medical clinic.
 Could hear children in the background.”
 No one asked me to keep track of these details.
 On the contrary, I was discouraged from doing so.
 But I couldn’t stop.
 The strangers were telling me such interesting things.

 I started onewomanparty when I moved from San Francisco to Perth in 2015.
-It started off, as most personal blogs do, as, “Hey I’m going through this thing and if I don’t write about it I’ll burst.”
-I wrote about the grandeur and peculiarities of Western Australia, the challenges of moving children across the world, and my meltdown at Cottesloe Beach.
+It started off, as most personal blogs do, as, “Hey I’m going through this thing and if I don’t write about it, I’ll burst.”
+I wrote about the grandeur and peculiarities of Western Australia, and the challenges of moving children across the world.
 Writing became the way I made sense of things, and the difference between a good day and a lost one.

 As I became more at home in Australia, and bumped up against the restrictions of chronicling real life, I turned to fiction.
 By the time I returned to San Francisco in 2018, I was hooked.

-If you are reading this, you probably like stories too.
+If you have read all of this, you probably like stories too.
 Thank you.

 Publications & Awards